Matthew-Curry/re-region-api/README.md

 # re-region-api
 API to access demographic and cost of living estimates for US states and counties.
-The API accepts individual tax filing variables as parameters to provide individualized cost of living information for a given region.
+The API accepts individual tax filer variables as parameters to provide individualized cost of living information for a given region.
 This app was built for educational purposes (both mine and hopefully others!).

 link to API spec: https://www.reregion.com/